 In the autosomal dominant porphyrias, homozygous or compound heterozygous states (ie, 2 separate heterozygous mutations, one in each allele of the same gene in the same patient) may be incompatible with life, typically causing fetal death.
 Disease penetrance in heterozygotes varies; thus, clinically expressed disease is less common than genetic prevalence.
-The 2 most common porphyrias, PCT and acute intermittent porphyria (AIP), are AD (20% of PCT is AD).
+Of the 2 most common porphyrias, acute intermittent porphyria (AIP) is autosomal dominant and about 20% of PCT cases are autosomal dominant.
 The prevalence of PCT is about 1/10,000.
 The prevalence of the causative genetic mutation for AIP is about 1/1500, but because penetrance is low, the prevalence of clinical disease is also about 1/10,000.
 Prevalence of both PCT and AIP varies widely among regions and ethnic groups.

-Acute porphyrias manifest as intermittent attacks of abdominal, mental, and neurologic symptoms.
-They are typically triggered by drugs, cyclic hormonal activity in young women, and other exogenous factors.
-Cutaneous porphyrias tend to cause continuous or intermittent symptoms involving cutaneous photosensitivity.
+Cutaneous porphyrias Overview of Cutaneous Porphyrias Cutaneous porphyrias result from deficiency (and in one case, excess) of certain enzymes in the heme biosynthetic pathway (see table ), resulting in a relatively steady production of phototoxic... read more tend to cause continuous or intermittent symptoms involving cutaneous photosensitivity.
 Some acute porphyrias (hereditary coproporphyria, variegate porphyria) may also have cutaneous manifestations.
-Because of variable penetrance in heterozygous porphyrias, clinically expressed disease is less common than genetic prevalence (see Table: Major Features of the Two Most Common Porphyrias).
+Because of variable penetrance in heterozygous porphyrias, clinically expressed disease is less common than genetic prevalence (see table ).

 Asymptomatic patients, including suspected carriers and people who are between attacks, are evaluated similarly.
-However, the tests are less sensitive in these circumstances; measurement of RBC or WBC enzyme activity is considerably more sensitive.
-Genetic analysis is highly accurate and preferentially used within families when the mutation is known.
-Prenatal testing (involving amniocentesis or chorionic villus sampling) is possible but rarely indicated.
+However, the tests are less sensitive in these circumstances; measurement of red blood cell or white blood cell enzyme activity is considerably more sensitive.
+However, assays for many of the enzymes of the pathway (eg, uroporphyrinogen III cosynthase [urogen 3 synthase], coproporphyrinogen oxidase [CPOX], protoporphyrinogen oxidase [PPOX], ferrochelatase [FECH]) are not generally or commercially available.